Streamlining Security in Software Development with Snyk

 3. Container Security that Actually Works

 Your Docker image isn’t safe just because it builds.
-It probably includes:
+Odds are it ships with:

 - Outdated OS packages